Introduction

 The main event of the Division is the biennial conference which is an important gathering of the European computational and theoretical chemists since the mid-90s, see the Conferences page for more information on the next conference.

-Two awards honour outstanding work in the domain: the Walter Thiel-Award for the begin of a promising scientific career (created in 2022 and handed out for the first time 2023 to Felix Plasser, Loughborough University, UK), and the lifelong-achievement award (created and handed out for the first time in 2023 to Professor Hans Lischka, Vienna, Austria).
+Two awards honour outstanding work in the domain: the Walter Thiel-Award for the begin of a promising scientific career (created in 2022 and handed out for the first time 2023 to Felix Plasser, Loughborough University, UK), and the lifetime-achievement award (created and handed out for the first time in 2023 to Professor Hans Lischka, Vienna, Austria).

 The Division has now 32 delegates, covering most of the members states of EuChemS .The full list of delegates can be found on the Governance page.